Avery-Levin/Avery-Levin.github.io/ReadMe.md

 # Welcome!
-Welcome to the beginners' guide to using Kotlin in your FTC codebase!
+Welcome to the WORK IN PROGRESS beginners' guide to using Kotlin in your FTC codebase!